 Business Services - Escheat Management performed two years of escheat.
 I identified that escheat had not been performed in a timely manner.
-Business Services - Payment Management had limited I reviewed the compliance Card Industry Compliance capacity to respond to the report and complimented its initial assessment. objectivity.
+Business Services - Payment Card Industry Compliance Management had limited capacity to respond to the initial assessment.
+I reviewed the compliance report and complimented its objectivity.